rrovetto/mereocausality/README.md

 - Unpublished paper(s) (Sample titles: "Mereocausality and Causal Mereology") submitted to, but rejected from, workshops and journals since at least 2021:
   - Analysis
   - Inquiry, 2021
+  - Synthese journal
-  - Review of Metaphysics, 2021
+  - Review of Metaphysics
-  - Journal of Philosophy, 2021
+  - Journal of Philosophy
   - Canadian Journal of Philosophy
-  - European Journal of Philosophy, 2021
+  - European Journal of Philosophy
   - FOIS 2021 - International Conference on Formal Ontology in Information Systems
   - ER-2022, International Conference on Coneptual Modeling
   - EKAW - International Conference on Knowledge Engineering and Knowledge Management
-  - 7th FOUST workshop 2023
+  - 7th FOUST workshop at FOIS 2023
-  - Synthese journal in 2023

 ## Copyright
 ©2014-2023, Robert J. Rovetto.
 All rights reserved.